-I have been interested in people, feelings, and relationships since I was very young, and knew I wanted to be a therapist as soon as I learned what one was at age 14.
-After graduating with a Bachelor of Arts in Psychology and Women’s Studies in 1995, I moved from the midwest across the country to rural Oregon and began working with chemically dependent pregnant women.
-After a year of that I knew I was in the right field, and I then spent four years working as a counselor with teenage girls in residential treatment.
+I have been interested in relationship dynamics since I was very young.
+I knew I wanted to be a therapist as soon as I learned what one was at the age of 14.
+After graduating with a Bachelor of Arts in Psychology and Women’s Studies in 1995, I moved from the midwest to rural southern Oregon.
+There, I began working with chemically dependent pregnant women, then as a counselor with teenage girls in residential treatment.
 I knew very soon that I was in the right field for me.

-I married my husband Jayson in 2007, and became a mother in 2009.
-In my first years as a mother, my interest in energetics and spirituality deepened again.
+I also married my husband Jayson in 2007, and became a mother in 2009.
+In my early years as a mother, my interest in energetics and spirituality deepened again.
 I continued in my yoga studies and also completed Meditating with the Body, a body based meditation course taught by Reggie Ray, studied with Sandra Ingerman on shamanic journeying, and received my Level 3 certification in Reiki through Reiki Colorado.

 I pursue training in cutting edge, research based clinical methodologies, as well as the transpersonal practices of meditation, yoga, and energy work.
-I utilize experiential modalities and body-centered approaches, such as Gestalt and yoga, which I find deeply enhances the effectiveness of cognitive-behavioral therapy.
+I utilize experiential modalities and body-centered approaches, such as Gestalt and Sensorimotor Psychotherapy, which I find deeply enhances the effectiveness of cognitive-behavioral therapy.
 My theoretical stance is informed by family systems theory, attachment theory, and developmental neuroscience, in addition to my contemplative and transpersonal training and studies.

 Most importantly, my family life deeply inspires me and my work.
 I live in Boulder, Colorado, where I maintain a part-time private practice while also parenting our two young children with my husband, Jayson.